heroku/cli/packages/orgs-v5/README.md

 ## `heroku orgs:open`

-open the organization interface in a browser window
+open the team interface in a browser window

 ```
 USAGE